-The country which controls this important SLOC would also be able to influence the regional countries, thus military control of South China Sea is very important for any regional power to make others comply with the terms.
-China is making feel its military presence in South China Sea at snail's pace by constructing artificial islands and converting them into military bases/ airstrips/ naval facilities.
-The regional countries and the major stake holders including U.S have viewed this with great concern, yet China is increasing her perimeter of security to ensure protection of its energy cargos at a slow yet steady pace.
-Vietnam, Taiwan, Brunei, Malaysia and Philippines are among those ASEAN countries which have laid their claim to South China Sea waters near their costal lines.
-Figure 4.4 indicates the claim made by different countries.
-There are places where more than one country has made claim to the same water body (Choi, 2005).
+The country that controls this important SLOC would also be able to influence the regional countries; thus, military control of the South China Sea is very important for any regional power to make others comply with its terms.
+China is making its military presence in the South China Sea at snail's pace by constructing artificial islands and converting them into military bases/airstrips/and naval facilities.
+The regional countries and major stakeholders, including the U.S., have viewed this with great concern; yet, China is increasing its perimeter of security to ensure the protection of its energy cargoes at a slow yet steady pace.
+Vietnam, Taiwan, Brunei, Malaysia, and the Philippines are among those ASEAN countries that have laid their claim to the South China Sea waters near their coastal lines.
+Figure 4.4 indicates the claims made by different countries.
+There are places where more than one country has made a claim to the same water body (Choi, 2005).

-It is only Philippines and Vietnam which have challenged Chinese control over the contested waters of South China Sea.
-Vietnam and China are in a contest since 1974 and 1988, over the water of South China Sea.
-Vietnam had to yield and give away control of Paracel and Spratly's islands to China, after the later launched successful naval operations.
+It is only the Philippines and Vietnam that have challenged Chinese control over the contested waters of the South China Sea.
+Vietnam and China have been in a contest since 1974 and 1988, over the water of the South China Sea.
+Vietnam had to yield and give away control of the Paracel and Spratly islands to China, after the latter launched successful naval operations.
 There were many casualties because of these skirmishes between the two countries.
-Philippines also raised the matter in an international court and got the court opinion in their favour, however China still owns the maritime territory (Choi, 2005).
+The Philippines also raised the matter in an international court and obtained a court opinion in their favour; however, China still claims ownership of the maritime territory (Choi, 2005).

-China has adopted a delaying tactics strategy in the South China Sea contested waters and has avoided the implementation of court decision (Fravel, 2011).
-There has been increase in Chinese military/ naval presence in this important SLOC and at places China has also deployed ground/ aerial platforms to cater for any development in future.
-It can be argued that China is buying time to cement her military/ naval presence in the waters of South China Sea and not giving any space to the regional countries to challenge her naval supremacy.
-The dawn of 21st century has seen a further increase in Chinese presence in the South China Sea waters.
-This can be attributed towards the military and economic might of Chin at regional level and now China has started dictating term where required to protect her national interests.
-The US presence has further worsened the ongoing maritime power contestation in the region and so far, China is the winner, owing to the proximity/ contiguity of Chinese mainland to these waters (Fravel, 2011).
+China has employed a delaying tactics strategy in the South China Sea contested waters and has avoided implementing the court decision (Fravel, 2011).
+There has been an increase in Chinese military/ naval presence in this important SLOC, and at certain locations, China has also deployed ground/ aerial platforms to cater for any future developments.
+It can be argued that China is buying time to solidify its military/ naval presence in the waters of the South China Sea, thereby denying regional countries the opportunity to challenge its naval supremacy.
+The dawn of the 21st century has seen a further increase in Chinese presence in the South China Sea waters.
+This can be attributed to the military and economic might of China at the regional level, and now China has started dictating terms where required to protect its national interests.
+The US presence has further exacerbated the ongoing maritime power contestation in the region, and so far, China has emerged as the winner, owing to the proximity/ contiguity of the Chinese mainland to these waters (Fravel, 2011).